markjnkim/es_mod/01-html/content/step-5-trainers.md

 Great!
 Now we can move onto the content for each of our trainers.
 We'll start by adding the images of the trainers to our project (no one likes to see a broken picture tag!).
 Go ahead and [download the images of our trainers](https://github.com/coding-boot-camp/FullStack-Online/blob/FSFO-27-step-4/01-html/content/link-needed 'we need a link'), and then add them to the `images` folder inside the `assets` folder that we created in Lesson 3.

-In the previous lesson, when we wanted to create a new step, we put all of the information for that step in its own `<div>` element so we could keep it all together.
+In the previous lesson, when we wanted to create a new "step", we put all of the information for that step in its own `<div>` element so we could keep it all together.
 We'll do the same for our trainers by taking all of the information for a trainer&mdash;name, role, bio, and image&mdash;and putting it inside a single HTML element as well.

 ### Add a Trainer

 Let's create one trainer so can get the hang of it.
-In `index.html`, go ahead and add the following code on the line after the closing tag of the `<h2>` element:
+In `index.html`, go ahead and add the following code on the line after the closing tag of the `<h2>` element that says "Meet the Trainers":

 ```html
 <article class="trainer">